 1. Audio Technica AT-LP3 (Best Balanced)

-Audio Technica are a now ubiquitous audiophile brand that are somehow able to offer the best and most balanced sound responses from their products at prices that they hope everyone can afford.
+Audio Technica is a now ubiquitous audiophile brand that is somehow able to offer the best and most balanced sound responses from their products at prices that they hope everyone can afford.

 Audio Technica’s journey as an audiophile manufacturer began in earnest at the turn of the 1960s.
 It was then that Hideo Matsushita – curator of Tokyo’s Bridgestone Museum of Art – would host listening concerts at his place of work where music lovers could experience vinyl listening in the highest possible fidelity with a quality cartridge.